Increase safety, efficiency and job satisfaction with autonomous maintenance

 Safe, hygienic and efficient

 The result is that machines and the factory floor as a whole are always well maintained, so that the production process is carried out as safely, hygienically, and efficiently as possible.
 There are fewer breakdowns and other instances of downtime, and you make better use of machines, with less waste, higher productivity, and better-quality products.
 This makes work more enjoyable, interesting and responsible for operators, who are encouraged to make improvements to the process.
-AM has nothing but benefits, so why is it still not a daily practice in many companies?
+Autonomous maintenance has nothing but benefits, so why is it still not a daily practice in many companies?

 What’s stopping you?